-Sylius uses Payum library for handling payments.
+Sylius uses the Payum library for handling payments.

-Payum is one of the most popular bug-free solution that has over 1 000 000 downloads already.
+Payum is one of the most popular bug-free solutions that has over 1 000 000 downloads already.
 It is friendly for all top PHP frameworks and was successfully installed and tested by thousands of developers worldwide.

-~Someone from Payum community, I guess
+— Someone from Payum community, I guess

-Sylius by default supports PayPalExpress and Stripe Checkout gateways.
+Sylius, by default, supports PayPalExpress and Stripe Checkout gateways.